AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-47-->

-*  Order emails now contain data localized using the shopper’s locale as expected.
+*  Order emails now contain data localized using the shopper's locale as expected.
 Previously, order emails used the Admin locale.

 <!--- ACP2E-107-->

 *  Clicking on the preview of any email template now opens the template preview in a separate window as expected.
-Previously, {{ site.data.var.ee }} opened the template preview simultaneously from the Email Templates grid and in a popup window.
+Previously, Adobe Commerce opened the template preview simultaneously from the Email Templates grid and in a popup window.

 <!--- ACP2E-127-->